nuxt/governance/README.md

 # Overview

-Nuxt is an "Open Source" (MIT Licensed) and "Independent" project made to profit all users equaly.
+Nuxt is an "Open Source" (MIT Licensed) and "Independent" project made to profit all users equally.

 Nuxt project is led by a project lead and the community's direct involvement.
 That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the authors.
 In case of disagreement, they have the last word with mutual agreement.
-It is the project lead’s job to resolve disputes within the community and to ensure that the project is able to progress in a coordinated way.
+It is the project lead’s job to resolve disputes within the community and to ensure that the project can progress in a coordinated way.
 In turn, it is the community’s job to guide the decisions of the project leader through active engagement and contribution.

 # Roles and Responsibilities

 ## Founders and Authors

 Sébastien Chopin and Alexandre Chopin, the initial founders and authors of the project will keep being involved in the project's vision.
 In many ways, the role of the founders is about diplomacy and ensuring that the project survives in the long term.
 Pooya Parsa joined them later as the new author of the project by making multiple valuable contributions to the project.
-It is the author's responsibility to set strategic objectives of the project and communicate these clearly to the community.
+It is the author's responsibility to set strategic objectives for the project and communicate these clearly to the community.

 ## Project Lead

 Pooya Parsa, one of the project authors, serves as the project lead of Nuxt.
 The project lead has the final say in all aspects of decision-making within the project as long as they are aligned with the project's vision and strategy.
-However, because the community always has the ability to fork, this person is fully answerable to the community.
+However, because the community always can fork, this person is fully answerable to the community.
 He also has to understand the community as a whole and strive to satisfy as many conflicting needs as possible, while ensuring that the project grows in the long term.

 ## The Framework Team